 But I’ve been thinking about how we can tell certain things about a person based on their handwriting.

-For example, you don’t need a graphologist to tell you which person you’d rather go on a date with, right?
+For example, you probably don’t need a graphologist to tell you which person you’d rather go on a date with, right?

 Or which candidate we’d prefer to hire for babysitting?